Mazurevitz/MacMouseMover/README.md

 - **Scheduling** — set different schedules for weekdays and weekends
 - **Battery-aware** — optionally pause when running on battery power
 - **Launch at login** — start automatically when you log in
-- **Configurable interval** — choose 30s, 1m, 2m, or 5m between movements
+- **Configurable interval** — choose 30s, 1m, 2m, or 5m between activity
-- **Randomization** — optional random variation in timing and movement distance
+- **Randomization** — optional random variation in timing and movement
-- **Prevents screen saver** — uses proper macOS power assertion to block idle sleep
+- **Prevents screen saver** — uses macOS power assertion to prevent idle sleep
-- **Keeps Teams/Slack green** — simulates keyboard activity to maintain "Available" status
+- **Simulates user activity** — keeps the system active for apps that monitor idle state
 - **Smart idle detection** — only activates when you're away, never disturbs active use
-- **Invisible movement** — tiny 1-pixel movement that returns to original position
+- **Invisible operation** — tiny movement that returns to original position
 - **Persistent settings** — remembers your preferences across restarts

 ## Privacy & Security